Free Trial

 3. Do free trial users tend to purchase higher-tier packages?

-A 90-day A/B test was run to quantitatively evaluate the free trial designs against the existing freemium offering.
+We ran a 90-day A/B test to quantitatively evaluate the free trial designs against the previous freemium model.

 Next Steps